 Does Your Business Show Up On Page One of Search Results?

 The point of investing in marketing is to be found by new customers, right?
 If you’re not ranking on the first page of search results, how will new customers ever find you?
-Do a Google search of keywords that you think your customers are using and find out how your website ranks.
+Do a Google search for keywords that you think your customers are using and find out how your website ranks.
 Being on that first page is a necessity.

 YES: Props to you.
 You know what you’re doing, and you’re doing it right.